blackberry-garance/flowershow-app/blog/enhance-markdown-with-styled-jsx-blocks.md

 1. **Start with content**: Always begin with clean, well-structured markdown.
 This ensures your content is accessible and readable on Flowershow even without styling, so you can publish it quickly.
 2. **Enhance progressively**: Build your components incrementally.
 Start simple and add complexity.
 3. **Semantic HTML**: Even when using JSX, maintain semantic HTML structure for accessibility and SEO.
 4. **Use Tailwind Playground for development**: Instead of styling directly in your markdown files (e.g., in GitHub's web editor), use [Tailwind Playground](https://play.tailwindcss.com/) to prototype and test your components.
 This is much faster as you can preview your components live without waiting for your site to sync after each change.
 It also keeps your commit history clean by avoiding incomplete styling iterations.
-Only paste the final, polished component into your markdown when you're satisfied with the result.
 5. **Leverage free Tailwind component libraries**: Don't reinvent the wheel.
 6. **Ask ChatGPT for some help with styling and quick prototyping 😉**